rentpath/rp-jackdaw-clj/README.md

   - creating topics
   - producing to a topic
   - consuming from a topic
-- a `schema` namespace include a function to fetch a specific version of an Avro schema from a Confluent Schema Registry
+- a `schema` namespace includes a function to fetch a specific version of an Avro schema from a Confluent Schema Registry
 - a `state-store` namespace includes some functions for dealing with state stores (only useful if you're using the lower-level Processor API)
 - a `streams-extras` namespace includes a few odds and ends that I couldn't find in `jackdaw` that may be useful inside a topology builder